MaterializeInc/materialize/doc/user/content/overview/what-is-materialize.md

 While we've covered the high-level details above, this section gives some of the more specific details about Materialize itself.

 Materialize ingests streams of data from Kafka, which are publishing a CDC stream from an upstream relational database (e.g. MySQL or PostgreSQL).
 In its current iteration, the only CDC tool known to work with Materialize is Debezium.
-You can use Debezium's default envelope format or use the [Open CDC format](../open-cdc) designed by Materialize to prevent record duplication and sequencing errors.

 Using a familiar SQL interface, you can define which tables from Kafka you want Materialize to monitor (known as "sources"), as well as which queries you want